 Cheaper / Lower Quality Systems Reduce 20% – 30%

-Setting reasonable temperatures and using programmable thermostats to reduce system usage when the house is empty will go a long way towards prolonging your HVAC system.
-Smart thermostats are optimal for this.
+Setting reasonable temperatures and using programmable or smart thermostats to reduce system use when the home is empty can significantly extend HVAC lifespan.

 Addressing Issues Promptly